 The Best Hanukkah Food to Make This Year, from Latkes to Brisket

-Hanukkah, the Festival of Lights, starts December 10, and if you haven't settled on how you're celebrating (or what you're serving), we're here to help.
+Hanukkah, the Festival of Lights, starts November 28, and if you haven't settled on how you're celebrating (or what you're serving), we've got your back.
 The Jewish celebration honors the Maccabean Revolt against their oppressors, which led to the rededication of the Second Temple in Jerusalem.
 Legend has it that the temple’s menorah miraculously stayed lit for eight days, even though there was only a small amount of oil (come on, y’all remember the Rugrats episode).
 Today, people all over the world symbolically light their own menorahs for eight nights, plus exchange gifts and share some seriously delicious meals.
 With that in mind, here's our guide to the best Hanukkah food to make this year, whether you’re hosting or a guest.

 What Are Traditional Hanukkah Foods?